Language: 🇺🇸 🇲🇽 🇷🇺

 4. Complete all requested steps and submit documentation

 Resolution typically takes 3 to 5 business days after submission, but complex cases may take longer.
-If your limitation persists after providing all requested documents, call PayPal directly and request supervisor escalation.
+If your limitation persists after you have provided everything requested, that is usually the point where a documented written escalation starts to matter.

 PayPal Seller Protection shields eligible sellers from claims of unauthorized transactions and items not received.
 To qualify: